Relatability is where something in your game evokes something the player is already familiar with.

 You might say that your newfangled and unique theme is actually really good, and it will resonate strongly with the players.
 That's great, but are you actually going to be able to convey it?
 Players aren't going to read some irrelevant story from the rulebook.
 All you have is your artwork and names, and they have to convey the theme alone.
 It's really hard to teach players a whole new lore with just art and card names.
 They'll just see random names and artwork, and ignore it.

 Magic's card sets strongly evoke things you already know — stories, themes, countries, and real history.
+How about ancient Japan world, with ninjas?
+How about an Indiana Jones type of adventure world?
+How about a world based on children's fairytales?

 Your game objects should represent things the player already knows.
 You give a card or object a relatable name (and later, the publisher does matching artwork.)